andreamagazzini/cooperativa-agricola-dei-colli/README.md

-# Cooperativa Agricola dei Colli - Website Redesign
+# Cooperativa Agricola dei Colli - Website

-A modern, responsive website for Cooperativa Agricola dei Colli, showcasing their agricultural products and services with improved UX/UI, accessibility, and performance.
+A modern, responsive Next.js website for Cooperativa Agricola dei Colli, showcasing their agricultural products and services with improved UX/UI, accessibility, and performance.

 ## 🚀 Live Demo

 The site is live at: https://andreamagazzini.github.io/cooperativa-agricola-dei-colli/

-## ✨ Key Improvements
+## ✨ Key Features

 ### 🎨 **Modern UI/UX Design**
 - **Redesigned visual hierarchy** with better typography and spacing